-No HubSpot implementation are completely straightforward, but of course, the needs of some – usually very large – businesses are particularly advanced.
+No HubSpot implementation is completely straightforward, but of course, the needs of some – usually very large – businesses are particularly advanced.

-This means projects for multi function, multi location, enterprise-level businesses across APAC.
-Especially ones where risk-mitigation, internal management and successful embedding of the platform and processes are key to long-term success.
-So of course we wanted to through our hat, and our IP, in the ring.
+This means projects for multi function, multi location, enterprise-level businesses across APAC – especially ones where risk-mitigation, internal management and successful embedding of the platform and processes are key to long-term success.
+So of course we wanted to throw our hat, and our IP, in the ring.

 That's why HubSpot created the Advanced Implementation Certification (AIC).
 The goal was to find the best of the best among the HubSpot Partner network.
 Those who could tackle the really big, really complex challenges.